 Field trips in all Lower and Middle School subjects are an integrated part of the curricula, with teachers and students taking advantage of the enormous resources available in the Bay Area.
 These trips allow for meaningful hands-on opportunities and provide context and relevance for what is being learned in the classroom.

-Whole-grade excursions include a three-day outdoor education program at the Clem Miller Environmental Education Center in Point Reyes National Seashore for sixth-grade students, a three-day trip to Yosemite National Park's Institute for seventh graders, and a one-week program exploring Catalina Island for the eighth grade.
+Whole-grade excursions include overnight trips for third through eighth grade and include camping at Angel Island, outdoor education programs at the Clem Miller Environmental Education Center in Point Reyes National Seashore, and a three-day hiking trip to Yosemite National Park, to name a few.

 Other field trips include visits to professional theatres, local art museums, the Exploratorium, California Academy of Sciences, Chabot Planetarium, Lawrence Hall of Science, film openings, farming facilities and other places in the Bay Area.
 Service learning takes students to senior centers, local parks and beaches for clean-ups, and to soup kitchens and other local social services to help serve food and make other meaningful contributions.